GermanBaev/app-to-check-heart-disease/README.md

 ### **Model application:**

-With the help of Streamlit, a Minimum Viable Product (MVP) was created in the form of a web application that allows, after entering information about a person's lifestyle information, to obtain the probability of having a risk of heart disease, as well as tips and recommendations on how to reduce this risk, in accordance with the parameters entered.
+With the help of Streamlit, a Minimum Viable Product (MVP) was created in the form of a web app that allows, after entering information about a person's lifestyle information, to obtain the probability of having a risk of heart disease, as well as tips and recommendations on how to reduce this risk, in accordance with the parameters entered.